yemiOdetola/cd0157-Server-Deployment-and-Containerization/README.md

 6. Create a CodeBuild stage which will build, test, and deploy your code

 For more detail about each of these steps, see the project lesson.

+## Triggering a build

+- Make a change to any file and push to the repository